-Google’s RankBrain update, in the eyes of many, is somewhat of an enigma.
-There isn’t a handbook explaining exactly what it does, but the SEO world has pieced together how it works to give you an idea of how it’s changed the landscape of search.
-The good news is that your site probably won’t suffer as a result of this update if you’re practicing good SEO.
+In many’s eyes, Google’s RankBrain update is somewhat of an enigma.
+There isn’t a handbook explaining precisely what it does, but the SEO world has pieced together how it works to give you an idea of how it’s changed the search landscape.
+The good news is that your site probably won’t suffer from this update if you’re practicing good SEO.
 But we want to explain how RankBrain can impact you and what you need to do to continue seeing high rankings on the largest search engine on the web.

 Launch Date: October 26, 2015

 As an offshoot of the Hummingbird update, RankBrain has helped provide more relevant and nuanced search results because it can understand user intent on a more human-like level.
-Google itself said that RankBrain was in its top three most important ranking signals, making it a huge part of the way Google sifts through its queries.
+Google said that RankBrain was in its top three most important ranking signals, making it a massive part of how it sifts through its queries.

 What Google RankBrain Impacted